LibrariesHacked/public-libraries-activity-dataset/src/content/users.md

-Active users are people who have borrowed at least one piece of physical or digital content in the financial year.
+Active users are counts of library members who have borrowed at least one piece of physical or digital content in the financial year.